bettercodevivek/Portfolio-MakerBCV/README.md

        }

 ## ThankYou For Using Portfolio-Maker.
-If you found this package helpful appreciate the creator by giving a star to
+If you found this package helpful appreciate the creator by giving a star to the github repository.
-## the github reposiory.
 Happy Coding!!